ArvindParekh/ArvindParekh/README.md

 ## ✨ Interesting Facts

-- I'm a man of many interest: I dive into books, strum the guitar, take a dip in the pool, join marathons, and travel to new places.
+- I'm a man of many interest: I dive into books, strum the guitar, take a dip in the pool, live in libraries, join marathons, and travel to new places.
 - As a kid, I wanted to be a singer.
 - I love a good Subway meal.